Killing of Lloyd Reed: Killing

 One of the three bullets in Shetler's rifle struck Reed in his left side where a bulletproof vest he was wearing did not provide sufficient coverage against a round fired from a rifle at such close range.
-He had fired six shots at Stetler, who began to flee.
-Birkert filed a single shot at Stetler as he ran off into the night.
+He had fired six shots at Shetler, who began to flee.
+Birkert filed a single shot at Shetler as he ran off into the night.
 Reed, on the ground, took out his radio and called for help before he lost consciousness.
 He was taken to a local hospital where he died of his injuries around 10 p.m.

 Shetler, wounded in the shoulder, swam across the Conemaugh River after running northeast.
 Police launched a massive manhunt of the area.
 On the north side of the river, he broke into a pickup truck and drove it a short distance, abandoning it near some railroad track after it stopped running.
 A tip from a resident of the area led to him being taken into custody without further incident near the Conemaugh Generating Station at 3 a.m.
 November 29.
 He told police he had lost the rifle while crossing the river, and was taken to a hospital for treatment of his gunshot wound.
 Upon learning that he had shot and killed a police officer, he said that if he had known he would have taken his own life, and expressed regret that more officers had not shown up and that there were not more bullets in his gun.

 On December 1, police found Shetler's rifle.
-It was not in the river or on its banks, but rather hidden inside a hooded sweatshirt with bloodstains and three holes under a pile of leaves near the road towards the power station that Stetler had walked to after crossing the river.
+It was not in the river or on its banks, but rather hidden inside a hooded sweatshirt with bloodstains and three holes under a pile of leaves near the road towards the power station that Shetler had walked to after crossing the river.